Are Filipinos prepared for the Big One?

 It said that should a 7.2-magnitude quake hit Metro Manila, the post-quake scenario “would more closely resemble Port au-Prince (capital of Haiti).”

 “If this is true, one need only remember that six months after the Haitian earthquake, rubble and collapsed buildings still dominate the city landscape and most roads are still impassable,” the report said.

 Based on PSA’s own findings, a staggering level of death and destruction was not remote in Metro Manila following a massive quake because of utter disregard for rules on building and construction.

-The report doubted whether builders had taken into consideration that Metro Manila’s soil was mostly made of “quaternary alluvium [alluvial deposits of sand, gravel, silt and clay], which is generally not suitable for construction of big infrastructure and buildings.”
+The report doubted whether builders had considered that Metro Manila’s soil was mainly made of “quaternary alluvium [alluvial deposits of sand, gravel, silt, and clay], which is generally not suitable for construction of big infrastructure and buildings.”

-Despite rapid urbanization and the decay that it brings, “the national government has failed to adopt a comprehensive land use plan for Metro Manila,” the report said.
+Despite rapid urbanization and its decay, “the national government has failed to adopt a comprehensive land use plan for Metro Manila,” the report said.

 “The lack of coordination and checks and balance mechanisms between local and national agencies have likewise weakened the enforcement of building standards with many residential and commercial buildings built on hazard-prone areas, using substandard construction materials,” it said.

 Quoting the JICA-MMDA 2004 report, which was kept from the public until 2008, the PSA report said that in case of a 7.2-magnitude quake, Metro Manila “could be separated into four regions … due to the collapse of buildings, destruction of elevated highways and bridges, impassable roads and fire.”